 Search state archives’ Web sites and online catalogs, too.
 Look for pioneer manuscript collections, trail diaries (even if it’s not your ancestor’s—another journaler may have mentioned your relatives) and published indexes of train members, such as California Wagon Train Lists, compiled by Louis J. Rasmussen (San Francisco Historic Records) in the California State Library.
 Pioneer museums might help, too—the End of the Oregon Trail Interpretive Center in Oregon City details trail history and names Pioneer Families of the Month on its Web site.

 Local newspapers sometimes covered wagon train arrivals and departures, and also reported on trail happenings such as American Indian attacks.
-Research papers in your ancestors’ arrival and departure cities-see the February 2007 Family Tree Magazine for advice on newspaper research.
+Be sure to check online newspaper resources as well.